SystemsApproach/aether-onramp/README.md

 To get started, Aether can be configured along three dimensions:

 * Wireless Technology: 4G vs 5G.
-* Target Server: Virtual v Physical Machine
+* Target Server: Virtual v Physical Machine.
-* Target Workload: Emulated vs Physical Base Station(s)
+* Target Workload: Emulated vs Physical Base Station(s).

 Once you are familiar with these options (which are sufficient for learning about Aether and/or developing for Aether), we add more complex